SAP/cloud-security-services-integration-library/token-client/Migration_XSUserInfoRequestToken.md

-# Migration guide for applications that perform tokenflows using (XS)UserInfo
+# Migration guide for applications that perform token flows using (XS)UserInfo

-This guide is for you if you are performing token flows with `requestToken`, `requestTokenForUser` or `requestTokenForClient` from `(XS)UserInfo`.
-Those methods are being deprecated.
-The new way to perform token flows is by using the [token-client](/token-client) library.
+This guide is for you if your application is requesting tokens using `requestToken`, `requestTokenForUser` or `requestTokenForClient` from `(XS)UserInfo`. **Those methods are being deprecated.** The new way to perform token flows is by using the [token-client](/token-client) library.
 This step-by-step guide explains how to migrate to this library.